gabriel-aplok/gabriel-aplok.github.io/_projects/dayz-legacy-map.md

 ## Warning

-If you plan to showcase this add-on, **ONLY use the links I provide here** and tag my YouTube channel in the description.
-DON'T create your own links and/or claim this as your own creation.
-Thank you! :)
+If you plan to showcase this add-on, **ONLY use the links I provide here**.
+DON’T create your own links and/or claim this as your own creation.
+Thank you!
+Or I need to request a DMCA to take-down your content. :)

 ## Downloads